state-adapt/state-adapt/apps/docs/src/app/concepts/adapters.md

   );

 // ...
-// Before using in a specific piece of state const selectReverse = getSelectReverse(selectSpecificState);
+// Before using for some specific state const selectReverse = getSelectReverse(selectSpecificState);
 const selectIsPalendrome = getSelectIsPalendrome(selectSpecificState);
 ```